-Thanks to the National Art Museum of Catalonia and author Marcel Pujol Hamelink.
+With thanks to the National Art Museum of Catalonia and researcher Marcel Pujol Hamelink.

 Medium: Tempera on panel